JeffLac/ics-calendar-tidbyt-lambda/README.md

 This is a server designed for tidyt app in development that displays the next event from ICS url.

 It has been optimized to work on AWS Lambda Serverless.
-Deploy with make build, make zip, make deploy

 E.g.